StefanMathis/bounding_box/README.md

 the [approx](https://crates.io/crates/approx) crate as a dependency.
 The gated methods are prefixed with `approx_` and are variants of other methods which habe absolute and ULPs (units of least precision) tolerances as additional arguments.
-For example, `approx_contains_point` is the tolerance variant of `contains_point` and checks if a given point is *approximately* in the bounding boxes.
+For example, `approx_contains_point` is the tolerance variant of `contains_point` and checks if a given point is *approximately* in the bounding box.